pletfix/docs/en/testing.md

 <a name="method-evaluateScript"></a>
 #### `evaluateScript()` {.method}

-Execute JS in browser and return it's response.
+Executes JS in browser and return it's response.

     $this->session->evaluateScript($script);